chbatey/chbatey.github.io/_drafts/graalvm-docker-small-images.md

 `gu install native-image`

-Then check you have `native-image` on your path:
+Check you have `native-image` on your path:

 ```
 native-image